davizuku/practical-nlp/README.md

 To avoid the permanent OOV problem in SMTD, character n-gram embedding models have been created.
 When a word is OOV, split it into its n-grams and use the embeddings to form  the embedding of the new word. fastText has already done this.

+##### Social media and Customer support

+Companies receive lots of contacts which can be differentiated into two big groups: actionable messages and noise.
+Building a model to distinguish them out would follow the pipeline:
+- Collect a labeled dataset
+- Clean
+- Pre-process
+- Tokenize
+- Represent
+- Train
+- Test
+- Deploy

+#### Memes and Fake News

+Memes can be classified into:
+- Content-based: uses content to match with other memes of similar patterns that have already been identified.
+- Behavior-based: a viral post with high initial activity.

+Fake news have some approaches:
+- Fact verification using external sources.
+This has the problem that some parts of the sentences may be wrong, but we do not know which ones.
+- Classifying fake vs. real: a basic classifier can do badly due to the fact that fake news could hardly be distinguished from real news.